Regular people

 IDENTITY

 Our preconceived notion of what it takes to get in shape can be paralyzing.
 It makes us think in a world of ideals.
 You may not be Linda Hamilton or Arnold Schwarzenegger from the 90's anymore, but neither are they.
 Being mentally resilient about finding what actually feels good with your body now is nothing to be ashamed of.
 Try being open to a new approach.
 It may not take what you think it actually takes.
-Most people that say they have tried everything have not just tried the same 2 to three things over and over again.
+Most people that say they have tried everything have not just tried the same two to three things over and over again.